Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: Analysis

 \subsection{Comparison with Models}

 We perform the likelihood analysis to quantitatively evaluate the detection significance of II autocorrelations for the three SDSS galaxy samples.
 We compute the $\chi^2$ statistics for each measured statistic of $\xipl,\ximl,\xitml$.
 We use the $\ell=0,2$ multipoles for $\xipl$ and $\ximl$ and the $L=4$ multipole for $\xitml$, all of which were shown in Figures~\ref{fig:xipm} and \ref{fig:xim44}.

-The full covariance matrix is used to include the correlations between different bins.
+We use the full covariance matrix to account for small correlations between different separation bins and between different statistics, although the II correlations are dominated by shot noise and thus primarily by the diagonal elements \citep[see Fig.~3 of ][]{Chuang:2022}.
 We have two fitting parameters, $\bftheta=(b_K\sigma_8,\sigma_v)$.
 The analysis is performed over the scales adopted, $6\leq r \leq 100~[\mpcoh]$.
 Namely, we have 6 data points for each of the multipoles.
 See Table \ref{tab:statistics} for the degree of freedom for each analysis.
 The data points used for the analysis are enclosed by the vertical lines in Figure~\ref{fig:xim44}.

 Figure~\ref{fig:parameters} shows the parameter constraints obtained from the LOWZ sample.
 The results for the LRG and CMASS samples are not shown here because the trend of the constraints and their interpretation are very similar to the LOWZ result.
 The green, orange, and blue contours are results with $\xipl,\ximl$, and $\xitml$, respectively.
-We obtain similar constraints on $b_K$ from $\ximl$ and $\xitml$.
-It is expected because they are the same statistics but expanded by different bases \citep[see also][]{Inoue:2025}.
-This demonstrates that the linear-level signal of the $\iim$ correlation is well compressed into the single $L=4$ multipole if it is expanded by the associated Legendre basis.
-Thus, this allows us to emphasize the first clear evidence of the ellipticity autocorrelation up to $\sim 100\mpcoh$ via the appropriate choice of the basis and using the high-quality imaging data.
+The best-fitting values of $b_K\sigma_8$ and the reduced $\chi^2$ are shown in Table \ref{tab:statistics}.
+Note that, because we set $q=0$ in Equation (\ref{eq:ellip}), the definition of $b_K$ used here differs from that in the literature, and values are not directly comparable.